 There are no records of tsunami occurrence in Danang City.
-In view of the global climate change and its impacts on the coastal areas, it is anticipated that tsunami is one of the potential risks that threaten the city.
-Being a coastal city, the damages can be enormous.
+In view of the frequency of earthquakes in the region and their impacts on the coastal areas, it is anticipated that tsunami is one of the potential risks that threaten the city.
+Being a coastal city, the potential damage would be enormous.